AckerlyXu/heima/articles/hdinsight/hdinsight-high-availability-linux.md

 The size of a node can only be selected during cluster creation.
 You can find a list of the different VM sizes available for HDInsight on the [HDInsight pricing page](https://www.azure.cn/pricing/details/hdinsight/).

 When creating a cluster, you can specify the size of the nodes.
-The following information provides guidance on how to specify the size using the [Azure Portal][preview-portal], [Azure PowerShell][azure-powershell], and the [Azure CLI][azure-cli]:
+The following information provides guidance on how to specify the size using the [Azure portal][preview-portal], [Azure PowerShell][azure-powershell], and the [Azure CLI][azure-cli]:

-* **Azure Portal**: When creating a cluster, you can set the size of the nodes used by the cluster:
+* **Azure portal**: When creating a cluster, you can set the size of the nodes used by the cluster:

     ![Image of cluster creation wizard with node size selection](./media/hdinsight-high-availability-linux/headnodesize.png)